orianobottauscio/Array_Dipoles/README.md

 ## Usage

+To create an executable version, from the Matlab environment use the  script compile.com.
+This script is able to generate .exe files valid for Matlab versions released before 2020 (in this case the .exe file is named Array_Dipoles_2020) or later.<br>
 Before running the script, the input data should be properly prepared following the instruction described in the Documetation.md file.<br>